Maun, Botswana: Commercial development

 In 2011, Maun had branches of Barclays Bank, First National Bank Botswana, Stanbic Bank and Standard Chartered Bank with ATM facility.

 Maun has three main hotels; Sedia Riverside Hotel, Riley's Hotel and Maun Lodge.
 There are many other accommodations and campsites, oriented towards the safari business like Okavango River Lodge, Thamalakane Lodge, the old Bridge Backpackers and others.

 Education

 Maun Senior Secondary School is located in Maun.

 Healthcare

 The Letsholathe II Memorial Hospital is the main referral hospital in Maun.
-There is also Maun Private Hospital, located on Sedia road, which opened its door to public from July 2021.
+Another one, Maun Private Hospital, located on the Sedia road, opened to the public in July 2021.

 Sports

-Maun also hosts the Sankoyo Bush Bucks, a football (soccer) team promoted to the Botswana Premier League in 2013-14.
+Maun hosts the Sankoyo Bush Bucks, a football (soccer) team promoted to the Botswana Premier League in 2013-14.

 In popular culture

 The Top Gear: Botswana Special (episode 4 of series 10), which aired in 2007, includes segments in Maun.
+Maun was featured again in the series finale of The Grand Tour in 2024, during which Jeremy Clarkson's Lancia Beta and James May's Mercedes-Benz 230E from the special were present, having been found a few years earlier.

 The sixth and seventh legs of the 22nd installment of the American television program The Amazing Race took place in and around Maun.

 The music video for "Am I Wrong" by Nico & Vinz, was filmed in Maun, as well as in Victoria Falls, Zimbabwe.

 The 2012 TV series Bush Pilots was filmed in Maun.